evansbenj/2024_BIO722/8_Polymorphism_inside_and_outside_genes.md

 `more rhemac2.bed`

 This [page](https://genome.ucsc.edu/FAQ/FAQformat.html#format4) provides information about many genomic formats, including `bed` files.
 Please check it out.
-As you can see, the first three columns are the ones we care about: these tell us the chromosome number, start and stop positions of genes (with the first base starting with zero, not one).
+As you can see, the first three columns are the ones we care about: these tell us the chromosome number, start and end coordinates of genes.
+Please note that the numbering format for bed files is somewhat weird; the start coordinate is based on a numbering system beginning with zero, not one.
+And the end coordinate refers to the base after the end of the feature.
+As stated on this page, the first 100 base pairs of a chromosome would have bed coordinates of 0 to 100, and would span bases that are numbered 0 to 99.